woisme/sw-iot-network/index.md

 Enabling low power Devices to use long range Gateways to connect to an  decentralized Network to exchange data with Applications.
 These Low Powered devices can be powered by a simple small battery for years and operate on a free part of the network.

 This can be used across disciplines.
 Such as below, for free.
+[Signup](http://eepurl.com/guHcQb) to be informed of our first workshop in July to introduce the project.

 - Argi Tech
   - Land resource management such as moisture